Cookies | Italian Cookies | Almond Recipes

 - In a medium bowl, combine the flour and baking powder and then add gradually to the egg mixture.
 Work the mixture with your hands to get compact soft dough.
 Add the prepared almonds and incorporate them into the dough.

 - Cool the logs for about 10 minutes and then cut them diagonally (at a 45° angle) into 1 cm thick slices.
-Lay the slices flat on the baking tray, turn the oven down to 140°C (284°F) and bake for another 5 - 6 minutes, turning halfway through.
+Lay the slices flat on the cookie sheet, turn the oven down to 140°C (284°F) and bake for another 5 - 6 minutes, turning halfway through.